University of Washington (UW) (lead PI: Rebecca Woodgate)

 Bering Strait Oceanography (Data, cruises & more)

-As part of the joint US-Russian RUSALCA (Russian US Long-term Census of the Arctic Ocean) Program and the Bering Strait AON (Arctic Observing Network) and a related ONR effort for measuring the Bering Strait throughflow, a team of US scientists undertook a 7 day cruise in the Bering Strait and southern Chukchi Sea region in July 2013 on the US vessel Norseman II, operated by Norseman Maritime Charters, and loading and off-loading in Nome, Alaska.
+As part of Bering Strait projects funded by NSF-AON (Arctic Observing Network) and ONR, in June/July 2014 a team of US scientists undertook a ~ 7 day cruise in the Bering Strait and southern Chukchi Sea region on the US vessel Norseman II, operated by Norseman Maritime Charters.

 Figure: Ship-track, blue.
 Mooring sites, black.
 CTD stations, red.
 Grey and green arrows indicate direction of travel (grey during mooring operations, green during CTD operations).
-Depth contours every 10m from the International Bathymetric Chart of the Arctic Ocean [Jakobsson et al., 2000].
-Lower panels mooring detail: - black solid=recovered and redeployed; black with blue center =recovered, not redeployed.
+Depth contours every 10m from the International Bathymetric Chart of the Arctic Ocean (IBCAO) [Jakobsson et al., 2000].
+Lower panels give detail of strait region at the start (left) and end (right) of the cruise.

 any of these figures, please contact Rebecca